-You may find the most expensive and luxurious residential properties for sale in Makati at Dasmariñas Village, Forbes Park and San Lorenzo Village.
-While you can find classy yet affordable ones at San Antonio Village, Chino Roces Avenue and Bel Air.
+You may find the most expensive and luxurious residential properties for sale in Makati at Legaspi Village, Forbes Park and Makati Ave.
+While you can find classy yet affordable ones at Chino Roces Avenue, Guadalupe Viejo and Bel Air.

 Below are the average sales prices according to the number of bedrooms in this location.